-Stir yogurt, 2 tablespoons dill, garlic and 1 teaspoon lemon juice in small bowl to blend.
+For the sauce: Stir yogurt, dill, garlic, cucumber and lemon juice in small bowl to blend.
 Season with salt and pepper.

-Place chicken in medium bowl.
-Sprinkle with oregano, 1 teaspoon dill and salt and pepper.
+For the gyros: Place chicken in medium bowl.
+Sprinkle with oregano, dill, and salt and pepper.
 Toss to coat.

 Arrange pita rounds on plates.
 Top pita rounds with chicken mixture.
 Spoon some yogurt sauce over chicken.
 Serve, passing extra sauce separately.